fgbytes/autoscreen-chrome/readme.md

    ```
    git clone https://github.com/fgbytes/autoscreen.git
    ```
-   Or download and extract the ZIP file from the GitHub repository.
+   Or download and extract the ZIP file from the Releases section.
+[Releases](https://github.com/fgbytes/autoscreen-chrome/releases)

 2. Open Google Chrome and navigate to `chrome://extensions/`